manoj191291/CodilityTask/README.md

 ## Execution:
 - To run tests, use command "dotnet test 'path of solution or csproj'" from powershell/CMD/ VS Developer tools or open this project in VS and run through Test explorer
 - Results are generated in .csv file under results folder.
 Each test will generate unique test csv file with rates.
-- Each execution generate recorded video under videos folder.
-Video is recorded in headless mode too.

 ## Execution Report:
 After execution all execution results are generate in JSON files, these JSON files can be used to generate reports.